 - you are part of an income-based benefit program, liked food stamps or Mass.
 Health.

 Find out if you're eligible for the National Grid R-2 low income rate.
 Eversource Electric also offers discounted rates to qualifying people.
 Find out if you're eligible.

 There are various types of assistance for people with oil heat.
 Oil co-ops offer discounts to members, along with other services.
-For more information, visit the Mass.
-Energy Consumers Alliance website or call 617-524-3950, or call the Comfort Crafted Oil Buying Network at 1-800-649-7473.
+For more information, visit the Green Energy Consumers Alliance website or call 617-524-3950, or call the Comfort Crafted Oil Buying Network at 1-800-649-7473.